London is one of the world’s great capitals, a financial, political and cultural powerhouse that would take a lifetime to fully explore.

 Iconic sights and world-famous museums are just part of the appeal; London is a city where it’s exciting just to be there, tapping into its restless rhythms and wandering its storied streets.

-You can pick up a rental bike from docking stations around the city using your credit or debit card.
+One way of getting around London is to pick up a rental bike from docking stations around the city using your credit or debit card.
 Head out to the suburbs and the green spaces increase; Richmond Park is particularly scenic, famed for its large deer population.

 Outdoor swimming in London is also growing in popularity.
 The Serpentine, a stretch of water in Hyde Park, fills with swimmers looking to cool off in summer, as do the ponds in Hampstead Heath.
 Several London neighbourhoods also have popular lidos.
 Most outdoor swimming spots are open to the public in summer, but several require membership for winter swimming.